Netflix says 'Netflix is Currently Unavailable.'

 Test your internet connection

-1. From the main Apple TV menu, navigate to Settings.
+1. Go to the Apple TV menu, then select Settings.

 Restart your home network